jeff-luszcz/RingFontDisplay/README.md

 This library has been tested with the Adafruit Neopixel Ring 24.

 After downloading, rename folder to 'RingFontDisplay' and install in Arduino Libraries folder.
 Restart Arduino IDE, then open File->Sketchbook->Library->RingFontDisplay-> RingFontDisplayDemo sketch.

+If you want to see what the font looks like you can view all the glyphs by viewing /docs/DendroFontGlyphs.pdf

 # Installation